-The electrocardiography for the ARIC cohort is done with the MAC PC Personal Cardiograph.
-During the Visit 3 examination a standard supine 12-lead resting ECG is recorded after a 12-hour fast followed by a light snack and at least one hour after smoking tobacco or ingestion of caffeine.

-For each participant a 12-lead ECG, consisting of 10 seconds of each of the leads simultaneously, is stored in the MAC PC, and the accumulated records are transmitted daily by telephone to the Edmonton ECG Reading Center, where the ECGs are computer-coded.
+Electrocardiography for the ARIC cohort is done with the MAC PC Personal Cardiograph.
+During the Visit 4 examination a standard supine 12-lead resting ECG is recorded after a 12-hour fast, prior to the light snack, smoking tobacco or ingestion of caffeine.
+For each participant a 12-lead ECG, consisting of 10 seconds of each of the leads simultaneously, is stored in the MAC PC, and the accumulated records are transmitted daily by telephone to the EPICARE ECG Reading Center, where the ECGs are computer-coded.

-All abnormal and a random sample of normal 12-lead ECGs are transmitted from Edmonton and visually coded at the Minnesota center.
-Results from Edmonton and Minnesota are independently reported to the Coordinating Center.
+All ECGs with Minnesota Codes related to myocardial infarction and major ischemic abnormalities and a random sample of normal 12-lead ECGs are transmitted from EPICARE and visually coded at the Minnesota center.
+Results from EPICARE and Minnesota are independently reported to the Coordinating Center.
 Differences in coding found by the Coordinating Center are then adjudicated in Minnesota.

-Important elements in the Quality Assurance and Control for the field centers are training and certification programs, biannually observation checklists, quality requirements built into the ECG recorder for accepting data, and evaluation by the Edmonton Center of quality of ECGs received.
-There are transmissions every other week of test sets of data from Minnesota to Edmonton to check phone transmission and reproducibility of coding in Edmonton.
-Repeat visual coding of 12-lead tracings from a test library provides a quality check for the Minnesota ECG Reading Center, and also repeats visual coding of abnormals in the set sent from Minnesota to Edmonton.
+Important elements in the Quality Assurance and Control for the field centers are training and certification programs, biannual observation checklists, quality requirements built into the ECG recorder for accepting data, and evaluation by EPICARE of quality of ECGs received.
+There are transmissions every other week of test sets of data from Minnesota to EPICARE to check phone transmission and reproducibility of coding at EPICARE.
+Repeat visual coding of 12-lead tracings from a test library provides a quality check for the Minnesota ECG Reading Center, and also repeats visual coding of abnormals in the set sent from Minnesota to EPICARE.